SMSAgentSoftware/UpdateConexantISSTDriver/README.md

 A reboot is usually required and the driver will usually display a small one-time toast notification advising the user to restart.

-You can clone the solution in Visual Studio and build your own executable or download the package containing it.
+You can clone the solution in Visual Studio and build your own executable or download the current release.